Cervical cancer

 Worldwide, cervical cancer is both the fourth-most common type of cancer and the fourth-most common cause of death from cancer in women, with over 660,000 new cases and around 350,000 deaths in 2022.
 This is about 8% of the total cases and total deaths from cancer.
-88% (2020 figure) of cervical cancers and 90% of deaths occur in low- and middle-income countries and 2% (2020 figure) in high-income countries.
-Of the 20 hardest hit countries by cervical cancer, 19 are in Africa.
-In low-income countries, it is one of the most common causes of cancer death with an incidence rate of 47.3 per 100,000 women.
+Almost 90% of cases and deaths occur in low- and middle-income; it makes up 17% of overall cancer cases in women in these countries, compared to 2% in high-income countries.
 In developed countries, the widespread use of cervical screening programs has dramatically reduced rates of cervical cancer.
-Expected scenarios for the reduction of mortality due to cervical cancer worldwide (and specially in low-income countries) have been reviewed, given assumptions with respect to the achievement of recommended prevention targets using triple-intervention strategies defined by WHO.
 In medical research, the most famous immortalized cell line, known as HeLa, was developed from cervical cancer cells of a woman named Henrietta Lacks.

 17 November is the Cervical Cancer Elimination Day of Action.
 The date marks the day in 2020 when WHO launched the Global strategy to accelerate the elimination of cervical cancer as a public health problem, with a resolution passed by 194 countries.
-To eliminate cervical cancer, all countries must reach and maintain an incidence rate of below 4 per 100 000 women.

 Signs and symptoms

 The early stages of cervical cancer may be completely free of symptoms.
-Vaginal bleeding, contact bleeding (one most common form being bleeding after sexual intercourse), or (rarely) a vaginal mass may indicate the presence of cervical cancer.
+Vaginal bleeding, contact bleeding (one most common forms being bleeding after sexual intercourse), or (rarely) a vaginal mass may indicate the presence of cervical cancer.
 Also, moderate pain during sexual intercourse and vaginal discharge are symptoms of cervical cancer.
-Bleeding after douching or after a pelvic exam is a common symptom of cervical cancer.
+Bleeding after douching, in between periods or after menopause are also common signs.
 In advanced disease, metastases may be present in the abdomen, lungs, or elsewhere.

 Symptoms of advanced cervical cancer may include loss of appetite, weight loss, fatigue, pelvic pain, back pain, leg pain, swollen legs, heavy vaginal bleeding, bone fractures, and (rarely) leakage of urine or faeces from the vagina.
-Other signs of locally advanced disease (as the cancer invades organs in the pelvis) include hydronephrosis with flank pain as the ureters directing urine from the kidneys to bladder are blocked, leg swelling and blood clots in the legs as pelvic veins are blocked, rectal bleeding, and bleeding in the urine.
+Other signs of locally advanced disease (as the cancer invades organs in the pelvis) include an enlarged kidney with flank pain as urine flow from the kidneys to bladder is blocked, leg swelling and blood clots in the legs as pelvic veins are blocked, rectal bleeding, and bleeding in the urine.